Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 Despite its small size, the BVI regulates its own affairs and the UK and USA don't have jurisdiction to automatically compel ExpressVPN to release any data.
 To make this happen, a complainant would have to raise the issue in the BVI High Court, show that the records related to a serious crime (one punishable by a year or more in prison if it happened in the BVI), and explain how those records would provide relevant evidence to that case.
 It's hard to see how the minimal ExpressVPN records could provide useful evidence of anything.

-Speed is an important factor in the choice of a VPN, and we use several intensive tests to find out how a service performs.
+Speed is an important factor in the choice of a VPN, and we use several intensive tests and a couple of locations (UK and US) to find out how a service performs.

-The process began by logging in to each of 145 of ExpressVPN's OpenVPN-enabled servers, recording the initial connection times and running some ping tests to check for latency issues.
+The process began in the UK, where we logged into more than 50 of ExpressVPN's OpenVPN-enabled servers, recorded the initial connection times and ran some ping tests to check for latency issues.
 These won't necessarily affect download speeds, but they're still a crucial part of the service experience (if half the servers are always down, or connection times and latencies vary hugely, that's going to be bad news.)

 Latency was reasonable, and performed more or less as we expected.
 Our local UK connections were fastest, near European servers were almost as speedy, and US servers also managed consistently good performance.
 The most distant servers (Australia, New Zealand) and locations which don't have the best infrastructure (some areas of South America) saw latency increase and become much more variable, but that was no surprise, and it was never enough of an issue to prevent us browsing comfortably.

-Checking download speeds requires a little more work, but we got started by using Netflix' fast.com to test a sample set of ExpressVPN's servers: all six UK locations, 26 in the US, 13 spread across Europe and 9 covering Asia and Australasia.
-We then ran further tests using OpenSpeedTest and Speedtest to confirm our results.
+Checking download speeds requires a little more work, but we got started by using Netflix' fast.com to test a sample set of ExpressVPN's servers: all six UK locations, 15 in the US, 16 spread across Europe and 15 covering Asia and Australasia.
+We then ran further tests using OpenSpeedTest and Ookla's SpeedTest to confirm our results.
 All checks were run on a Windows 10 system accessing a 75Mbps fiber broadband line.

-Our local UK performance was generally excellent, with download speeds typically ranging from 50-55Mbps.
-Even ExpressVPN's worst UK test result, 37.4 Mbps, outperformed many lesser services.
+Our local UK performance was generally excellent, with download speeds typically ranging from 60-65Mbps.
+Even ExpressVPN's worst UK test result, 40.7 Mbps, outperformed many lesser services.

-European speeds matched the UK in the closest and best-connected locations, with Amsterdam averaging 55Mbps.
-These dropped as we tried most distant servers, but were never less than a very acceptable 25Mbps.
+European speeds matched the UK in the closest and best-connected locations, with Amsterdam averaging 65Mbps.
+These remained high, even as we moved to more distant servers, with for instance Greece still averaging an excellent 50Mbps.

 One major benefit of a VPN is that it can give you access to geoblocked websites.
 If your favorite streaming site only allows US visitors to view some content, for instance, log in to a US VPN server and you might bypass the block.

-ExpressVPN scored an immediate thumbs-up from us by listing the sites it claims it can unblock : Netflix, iPlayer, Amazon Video, Google, Wikipedia, YouTube and more.
+ExpressVPN scored an immediate thumbs-up from us by listing the sites it claims it can unblock: Netflix, BBC iPlayer, Amazon Prime, Google, Wikipedia, YouTube and others (there are more than 25 services on the list).
 Most VPNs don't make that kind of commitment, presumably because they don't want users to complain if they can't deliver, so it's good to see ExpressVPN spell out exactly what it can do.

 To get a feel for ExpressVPN's unblocking abilities, we ran a couple of tests.
-The first required connecting to each ExpressVPN US server, and checking whether we could access US Netflix and geoblocked YouTube sites; the second involved connecting to each UK server, and trying to access BBC iPlayer.
+The first required connecting to a sample of ten ExpressVPN US locations, and checking whether we could access US Netflix and geoblocked YouTube sites; the second involved connecting to all 7 UK locations, and trying to access BBC iPlayer.

 Unblocking YouTube is always much easier, and sure enough, ExpressVPN gave us instant access from each of its US servers.